vladimir-vakhter/stm32wb55_ble_p2p/README.md

 # Testing
 The application was tested to ensure that:
-* One is able to toggle an LED on the peripheral by clicking an LED icon in the ST BLE Sensor application.
+* One is able to toggle an LED on the peripheral by clicking the blue LED icon in the ST BLE Sensor application.
 * The ST BLE application is capable to display the notifications sent by the peripheral on each SW1 push button's press event.

 # Acknowledgements